linkby-hiring/linkby-hiring.github.io/tech/exercises/data-analyst.md

 We recommend **reading through all exercises before you begin your first one** so you can pace yourself within the allocated timeframe.

+We also recommend that you view the data within each table before you begin so that you can familiarise yourself with the table structure and columns.

 ### Exercise 1